lsst-dm/dmtn-234/index.rst

 .. _RFC 6750: https://datatracker.ietf.org/doc/html/rfc6750
 .. _RFC 7617: https://datatracker.ietf.org/doc/html/rfc7617

-Tokens cannot be used to access the identity management system to attach new federated identities, change the user's email address, change group memberships, or make any similar changes.
+User tokens cannot be used to access the identity management system to attach new federated identities, change the user's email address, change group memberships, or make any similar changes.
 They may only be used to access Science Platform services.

 .. _subrequest-auth: